natebarksdale/natebarksdale.github.io/output/2019-04-10-study-of-the-day-templeton-backed-scientists-unveil-first-ever-black-hole-image.md

 coordinates: [38.89511, -77.03637]
 ---

-For the John Templeton Foundation, I wrote about the groundbreaking capture of a black hole’s shadow.
+For the John Templeton Foundation, I wrote about the unveiling of the first-ever photograph of a black hole (or at least of its event horizon), made using a telescope the size of the earth.
+I got to be there in person for the actual unveiling.

 > Scientists unveiled the first-ever image captured of a black hole on April 10, a landmark achievement that was supported in part by a [$7.2 million grant](https://www.templeton.org/grant/the-black-hole-initiative-towards-a-center-for-interdisciplinary-research) from the John Templeton Foundation.
 The image, which shows the light-ringed dark shadow of the black hole at the center of Messier 87 (M87), a massive galaxy in the Virgo star cluster, was captured using the Event Horizon Telescope (EHT), an array of seven observatories around the globe linked to create an earth-sized super-telescope.
 >